RohiniLawrence/Space-Invader/README.md

 # Space Invaders II : C++ Arcade game
 > A two dimentional arcade game based on the original space invaders.
-Utilized OOP principles
+Learned OOP principles

 ## Gameplay/ Funtionality:
 > * User needs to dodge  the bullets shot by extraterrestrials by moving  left (pressing 'l') OR right (pressing 'r').